 Hulu—Do you want your content the day after it originally airs?
 Hulu is a great option for anyone who wants to watch recent shows from networks such as FOX, NBC, ABC, FX, and Spike.

-Amazon Prime Video—Amazon Prime not only gives you free two-day shipping and free music, but it also gives you access to thousands of movies and TV shows.
+Amazon Prime Video—Amazon Prime not only gives you free two-day shipping and free music, it also gives you access to thousands of movies and TV shows.
 Amazon’s partnership with HBO brings you a selection of HBO shows as part of your Prime membership.

-Although Amazon Prime does not give you access to everything available on the Amazon Video service, it does have TV shows from many cable channels available the next day starting at $1.99, and it also offers recently released movies for rent.
+Although Amazon Prime does not give you access to everything available on the Amazon Video service, it does have TV shows from many cable channels available the next day starting at $1.99, and also offers recently released movies for rent.
 So not only do you get an immense amount of free content, but Amazon Prime is also a great way to rent and buy recent movies and TV shows.

 Step 2.
 Pick Your Device

 The next thing you need is a device that will stream what you want to watch to your TV.
 The top-selling four devices are Roku, Chromecast, Fire TV, and Apple TV.
 All are great options for different reasons, so make sure you choose the one that is best for you.

 You may first want to see if you already own a streaming player.
 Many TVs now have apps built-in or you may own a DVD player or game system that lets you stream your service.

 An antenna is a huge part of being a cord cutter, and most Americans can easily pick up 30+ channels.
 With many of the most popular TV shows being 100% free and in HD over the air, an antenna is a great way to watch sports and your favorite show without paying for anything else.